shoumodip/ido.nvim/README.md

 ```

 ### `ido.internal.filter()`
-Filter the result from the items.
+Filter the results from the items.

 ```lua
 ido.internal.filter()